-The Francesco Messina Studio Museum is housed in the former ancient Church of San Sisto, almost hidden in the quiet, small street San Sisto, a side street of the busy central Via Torino, and exhibits about 100 works by the Twentieth-century artist and sculptor.
+The Francesco Messina Studio Museum is housed in the former ancient Church of St. Sisto, almost hidden in the quiet, small San Sisto street, an alley on the side of central and very busy Via Torino.

-In 1969 the Municipality of Milano granted the building - deconsecrated and at risk of demolition - on loan to the Sicilian sculptor Francesco Messina (1900-1995) who at the time was a sculpture teacher at the Accademia di Brera, and looking for a new space in which to continue his work after retirement.
-At his expense, the sculptor restored the church transforming it into his artist's studio and in 1974, by donating to the city about forty of his representative works, he also wanted to found his own monographic museum.
+In 1969 the church was deconsecrated and at risk of demolition: the City Hall granted it on loan to the Sicilian sculptor Francesco Messina (1900-1995), who at the time taught sculpture at Accademia di Brera and was looking for a new space in which to continue his work after retirement.
+At his expense, the sculptor restored the church, transforming it into his art studio.
+In 1974, by donating to the city about forty of his representative works, he laid the basis for the inception of his own monographic museum.

-Made throughout the life of the master, the works (80 sculptures and 26 works on paper) on display in the Museum document his great technical ability and interest in realism.
+Created at different stages in the Master’s life, the works on display in the Museum document his great technical ability and interest in realism.

-Most of the sculptures exhibited here are made of bronze, but there are some precious works in polychrome terracotta, plaster, marble and wax and many works on paper: lithographs, watercolors, pencils and pastels which well testify the passage from the flat image to the completeness of the form in sculpture.
+Most of the sculptures on display are in bronze, but there are some precious works in polychrome terracotta, plaster, marble and wax, and many works on paper: lithographs, watercolours, pencils and pastels, which fully document the transition from a flat image to the completeness of form in sculpture.

-The works are expressive of that vital moment that animates the running horses as well as the flexuous dancers and boxers or the portraits of people - famous as well as unknown- of the twentieth century.
+The works are expressive of that vital moment animating the running horses as well as the flexuous dancers and boxers, or the portraits of people - famous or unknown - of the twentieth century.

-In the subjects in the collection we find a choice of the themes that have most affected the artistic path of Messina, in which an incessant search for realistic rendering and a constant inspiration to the ancient dominates both in the subjects and in the technique:
+In the collection’s subjects, a choice of the themes that have most affected the artistic path of Messina can be found.
+An incessant search for realistic rendering and a constant reach to ancient models dominates both subjects and technique:

-- the portrait, which is above all a psychological expression and characterization of the character;
+- the portrait, which is above all a psychological expression and characterization;

 - the energy of the movement of bodies in space in the series of horses and dancers;

-- the taste for the fragment, so typical of the twentieth century, but which for Messina is also an archaeological reference to the ruins from which to draw the expression of the transience of things;
+- the taste for the fragment, so typical of the twentieth century, but which in Messina is also an archaeological reference to the ruins from which expression of the transience of things can be drawn;

 - religious subjects, on which the artist has also worked for important commissions;